bitdotgames/BHL/docs/lsp.md

 ## Project setup

-For simplicity you have to make the directory which contains **bhl.proj** file the root directory of the Sublime project.
+You have to add the directory which contains **bhl.proj** file the to the Sublime project.
+So that it's displayed as a separate entry in project's 'FOLDERS' side bar.
-This way once the LSP server starts via Sublime it will be properly initialized.
+Once the bhl LSP server starts via Sublime it will detect this directory and will be properly initialized.